AClota/thefinalprojectironhackartur/README.md

 ## Implementation Steps
 ### Step 1 - 🐳 Dockerized Setup
 Containerized the backend and frontend services using Docker.
+Each Dockerfile defines the build process and runtime for the respective services.
 To manage and run all services (frontend,backend, redis, and mongodb) together (**for single-machine deployments**), create a docker-compose.yml file in root directory of the Microservices project.
 It sets up networks and volumes, ensuring seamless communication between containers.

 ```docker compose up -d --build```